 – Hot Magenta Fluorescent became Razzle Dazzle Rose

 – Ultra Green Fluorescent became Screamin’ Green

 – Ultra Orange Fluorescent became Outrageous Orange

 – Ultra Red Fluorescent became Wild Watermelon

 – Ultra Yellow Fluorescent became Atomic Tangerine

-- 1999 – Indian Red was changed to Chestnut after teachers complained that some children wrongly received the crayon colour as a skin tone of Native Americans.
+- 1999 – Indian Red was changed to Chestnut after teachers complained that some children wrongly received the crayon colour as a skin tone of Indigenous Americans.